-As you’d expect, Korean is available for English speakers and has recently been added to Chinese speakers.
+As expected, Korean is available for English speakers and has recently been added for Chinese speakers.
 Other than that, there are only two options — Korean for Japanese and Chinese speakers.

 What if you wish to learn Korean as a Hindi or explore everything Korean as a Spanish native?

-Duolingo center more on English speakers aiming to learn other languages than other language speakers wishing to study non-English ones.
+Duolingo centers more on English speakers aiming to learn other languages than other language speakers wishing to study non-English ones.

-It may be because they don’t have enough resources to create these courses.
-The fact that many languages are more colloquial may make it an arduous task.
+It may be because they lack the resources to create these courses.
+The fact that many languages are more colloquial may make it arduous.
 Creating such a variety can raise many localization issues.

 Regardless, your possibilities as a non-English speaker are pretty narrow.

 3. Lack of quality content and explanations

 Duolingo has launched an alphabet page, which is a great idea.
 But, first, they should show how to write each letter in broad strokes and enunciate the sounds that each letter produces.